Things To Do in Peru

 Good to know: While not as widely available as other daytime trips around Cusco, there are a few tour companies that offer excursions to Rainbow Mountain starting very early in the morning.
 Leaving at 2:00 or 2:30 in the morning allows you to reach the site before large crowds arrive later in the day.

 The Larco Museum is considered to be a must-see attraction while in Lima.
-This private collection boasts of a fascinating display of pre-Inca gold, pottery and silver headdresses that have been excavated from archaeological sites from all over Peru.
+This private collection boasts a fascinating display of pre-Inca gold, pottery, and silver headdresses that have been excavated from archaeological sites all over Peru.
 The museum itself is known to be a wonder – it has been beautifully designed with bougainvillea vines of different colors.
 Some of the biggest highlights of the museum include the 45000 ceremonial pitchers on the 1st floor and precious metal jewelry exhibits that depict close to 4000 years of pre-Columbian history.

 Interesting fact: The star exhibit of the museum is its 2nd-century erotic pottery exhibit, which features erotic displays in every conceivable position.
 According to travelers, this exhibit is the Latin version of the Kama Sutra.